park-holidays-uk/legal/terms-and-conditions.md

 To notify us of your wish to cancel your purchase please email us at the email address below stating your World Pay transaction ID as your subject line.
 Once approved refunds will be made within 30 days of cancellation to the card you used to purchase your items.

-If you have any queries please contact us at accounts@parkleisure.co.uk or call us on 01904 786 100.
+If you have any queries please contact us at [accounts@parkleisure.co.uk](mailto:accounts@parkleisure.co.uk) or call us on 01904 786 100.
 Alternatively please write to us:

-F.A.O Accounts Park Leisure 2000 Ltd 1 Tudor Court York Business Park Nether Poppleton YO26 6RS.
+F.A.O Accounts, Park Leisure 2000 Ltd, 1 Tudor Court York Business Park, Nether Poppleton, YO26 6RS.

 ---